-Xylitol toxicosis occurs in dogs after ingestion of xylitol or xylitol-containing products, according to the Merck Veterinary Manual.
-Profound hypoglycemia (low blood sugar) is the most common clinical effect, which may result in vomiting, weakness, depression, hypokalemia (extremely low potassium levels), seizures, and/or coma.
 Some dogs have developed severe liver damage after xylitol ingestion.
 Signs of poisoning can develop in as little as 30 minutes to one hour.
-Dogs are the only domestic species where a toxic reaction to xylitol has been seen.
+Dogs are the only domestic species in which a toxic reaction to xylitol has been seen.

 Why is xylitol so toxic to dogs?
-The reason, according to Merck, is that ingestion causes a massive insulin release.
+Xylitol ingestion causes a massive insulin release.
 The most common effect of xylitol poisoning in dogs is a precipitous drop in blood sugar, which can lead to loss of consciousness and seizures.